TYPE 1 DIABETES OVERVIEW

 Adjusting insulin dose for exercise — It may be possible to reduce the insulin dose before exercising to avoid developing low blood glucose.
 A physician, diabetes educator, dietitian or exercise physiologist can help to determine the best way to adjust your insulin dose before, during, and after exercising.
 People who take oral diabetes medications usually do not need to adjust the dose of these medications for exercise.

 TYPE 1 DIABETES AND ALCOHOL

-Drinking a moderate amount of alcohol (up to 1 serving per day for women, up to 2 servings per day for men) with food does not affect blood sugar levels significantly.
+Drinking a moderate amount of alcohol (up to one serving per day for women, up to two servings per day for men) with food does not affect blood sugar levels significantly.
 Alcohol may cause a slight rise in blood sugar, followed hours later by a decrease in the blood glucose level.
 As a result, it is important to monitor blood sugar response to alcohol to determine if any changes in insulin doses are needed.

 Mixers, such as fruit juice or regular cola, can increase blood sugar levels and increase the number of calories consumed in a day.
 If mixers are consumed, a dose of insulin may be needed.

 TYPE 1 DIABETES AND EATING DISORDERS